 “Don’t let something hurtful from your past hold you back from what you want to do.
 Be brave.”

-She died at the age of 15 as a Jewish victim of the World War 2 Holocaust.
-While hiding for two years before being discovered, she kept a diary that has touched the hearts of people throughout the world revealing her hope and persistence amidst the hell she was surrounded by,
+She died at the age of 15 as a Jewish victim of the Holocaust.
+While hiding for two years before being discovered, she kept a diary that has touched the hearts of people throughout the world by revealing her hope and persistence.

 On gratitude and resilience: